sudhaunsh/denV/README.md

 DenV is a project that is designed to predict the outcome of a patient in Dengue Viral fever.
 This software is currently in pre-release version and is available only to **devs** working on the project.
 **All doctors** will be able to access the Beta version with the tentitive release date of **June 11 2023**

+**Please contact the developer at `sudhaunshdeshpande@gmail.com` to generate a license.
+Licensing is free however at this stage we can only provide access to doctors and registered beta testers** The software will not work without the license file!

 ## Supported Platforms

 - macOS